-• Our ACM research group takes an interdisciplinary approach to studying how human activities lead to globalizing air pollution and its consequences on air quality, climate and the ecosystems.
+• Our ACM research group takes an interdisciplinary approach to studying how human activities lead to globalizing air pollution and its consequences on air quality, climate and ecosystems and Earth system feedbacks.

-• We study emissions, transport and transformation of air pollutants, with a particular focus on China's pollution and its interactions with other regions through economic trade and atmospheric transport.
+• We study emissions and transboundary impacts of air pollutants, with a particular focus on China's pollution and its interactions with other regions through economic trade and atmospheric transport.

-• We use a suite of research tools from various disciplines, including economic-emission statistics, satellite remote sensing and atmospheric modeling.
+• We use a suite of research tools from various disciplines, including economic-emission statistics and models, satellite remote sensing, atmospheric modeling, and AI methods.